FAAM-146/spif/SPIF-README.md

 There is only one required global attribute which is ``Conventions``.
 This must include the text "SPIF-m.n", where "m.n" are the major and minor versions.
 Other conventions strings can also be included with as a space- (recommended) or comma-separated list.

-**Mandatory Attributes**

-  Conventions
+_Mandatory Attributes:_

-  :   A space or comma delineated list of conventions given in a single string.
+  **Conventions:** A space or comma delineated list of conventions given in a single string.
 Must include "SPIF-m.n" where m.n is the version number.

 There are many recommended global attributes, users may refer to the [ACDD](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3) which lists many.